droesler/English_and_Arabic_Twitter_Sarcasm_Detection_LING573/src/README.md

 For more info on Pytorch-Lightning see https://pytorch-lightning.readthedocs.io/en/stable/

 ## Checkpointing and Logging
-The framework will automatically handle tcheckpointing and loggging for training.
+The framework will automatically handle checkpointing and logging for training.
 The location of the logs and checkpoints specified with the options `--log-dir`, `--experiment-name`, `--experiment-version`.
 A directory hierarchy will be created with these three components like so: `my_log_dir/my_experiment_name/version_1`.
 The version argument should be an integer.
 If `--experiment-version` is not provided, the framework will automatically increment the highest version by 1 so